goblivend/Advent-of-code/2023/README.md

 ...
 I didn't copy the right number and was looking for the wrong result for ~45 mins.....

 Once I realised that my solution miraculously worked...
 XDD

+### Day 15

+This day was pretty easy and quite nice.

+Though I cannot say it was really interesting, it was mostly "follow this algorithm" and not a lot of thinking involved